zenml-io/zenml-projects/end-to-end-computer-vision/README.md

 ## Hugging Face

-This specific project relies on a dataset loaded from huggingface.
-As such a free huggingface account is needed.
+This specific project relies on a dataset loaded from Hugging Face.
+As such a free Hugging Face account is needed.

 1) Login in the CLI.
 Simply follow the instructions from this command.
 ```commandline